DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Antivenom is a specialist product that practices buy in and store, and it carries a high price before it even reaches your dog.
-Not every clinic keeps it, so in a severe case a vet may have to obtain it from another practice or a supplier, which takes time and can add to the cost.
-The decision to use it rests on how badly the dog reacts, so two bites can lead to very different bills.
-Around the antivenom itself sit the other emergency charges, the out-of-hours vet fee, the hospital stay and the intravenous fluids.
-All of this comes in a market where vet prices rose 63% between 2016 and 2023, and where corporate practices averaged 18.3% more than independents in the 2026 Competition and Markets Authority review.
+Antivenom is a specialist product that practices buy in and store, and it carries a high price before it ever reaches your dog.
+Not every clinic keeps it, so in a severe case a vet may have to source it from another practice or a supplier, which takes time and can add to the cost.
+Whether it is used at all comes down to how badly the dog is reacting, which is a judgement call made on the day, so two bites from the same kind of snake can produce very different bills.
+Around the antivenom itself sit the other emergency charges: the out-of-hours vet fee, the hospital stay, and the intravenous fluids needed to support the dog while the venom works through its system.
+Who owns the practice matters too.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents, and that vet prices across the board rose 63% between 2016 and 2023.
+An adder bite at a corporate out-of-hours branch on a bank holiday and the same bite at an independent daytime practice can land very differently on the bank statement, even before antivenom is added.

 How to pay less

-- Get to a vet quickly, since early treatment can sometimes keep a reaction mild enough to avoid antivenom.
+- Get to a vet quickly.
+Early treatment can sometimes keep a reaction mild enough that antivenom is not needed at all.

-- Ask the vet to talk you through whether antivenom is truly needed for your dog's level of reaction.
+- Ask the vet directly whether antivenom is needed for your dog's level of reaction, and what happens if you wait and monitor instead.

 Common questions